eric-s-s/dice-tables/README.md

 - stddev

 EventsCalculations.include_zeroes is only settable at instantiation.
 It does exactly what it says.
 EventCalculations owns an EventsInformation.
-So that instantiating EventsCalculations gets you two for the price of one.
+So instantiating EventsCalculations gets you two for the price of one.
 It's accessed with the property EventsCalculations.info .